Skip to main content

 Pro-Box Leather Club Essentials

-This is the kind of beginner glove we like: unglamorous, affordable and good enough to get someone training properly.
+This is the sort of first glove we like: affordable, usable and honest.

 Score8.1/10